Why the census taker knocking on your door is holding an iPhone 8

 A long and tumultuous history

-The effort to give canvassers a handheld computing device has a long and tumultuous history that reaches back to the 2010 Census.
-In 2006, the Bureau awarded defense contractor Harris Corporation a $600 million contract to provide 600,000 PDAs.
-Custom-built by HTC and known as the HTC Census, the plastic blue and grey device had a small display that sat above a set of physical keys.
-They had GPS-connectivity and were successfully used to track housing coordinates and log addresses of existing and new buildings.
+The effort to give canvassers a handheld computing device has a long and tumultuous history that reaches back to the 2010 census.
+In 2006, the bureau awarded defense contractor Harris Corporation a $600 million contract to provide 600,000 PDAs.
+Custom-built by HTC and known as the HTC Census, the blue and gray plastic device had a small display that sat above a set of physical keys.
+It had GPS and was successfully used to track housing coordinates and log addresses of existing and new buildings.

-The Bureau also planned for the PDAs to be used for nonresponse followups, but the venture fell apart in the end.
-According to a July 2011 report of the management challenges of the 2010 Census by then senior research scientist at the Bureau, Daniel Weinberg, the project failed partly because of a lack of rigorous software testing and early underestimates of the cost and time the endeavor would require.
+The bureau also planned for the PDAs to be used for nonresponse followups, but the venture fell apart in the end.
+According to a July 2011 report of the management challenges of the 2010 census by the bureau's then senior research scientist, Daniel Weinberg, the project failed partly because of a lack of rigorous software testing and early underestimates of the cost and time the endeavor would require.

 Weighing the competition

-The iPhone attracted the Bureau in two key ways.
+The iPhone attracted the bureau in two key ways.
 First was familiarity.
-Apple is one of the most popular phone makers in the world, and many of the canvassers, who undergo seven to eight weeks of training and are paid an average of $20 an hour, would already be familiar with iOS.
-CDW-G initially proposed using the iPhone 6, but once the iPhone 8 went on sale in 2007, the Bureau was able to upgrade to it without an increase in cost.
+Apple is one of the most popular phone-makers in the world, and many of the canvassers, who undergo seven to eight weeks of training and are paid an average of $20 an hour, would already be familiar with its iOS software.
+CDW-G initially proposed using the iPhone 6, but once the iPhone 8 went on sale in 2017, the bureau was able to upgrade to it without an increase in cost.

 To the benefit of CDW-G specifically, iPhones have high residual value compared to its competitors too.
 After the door-to-door phase is scheduled to wrap up on Aug.
-14, the Bureau ships back the iPhones to CDW-G, who wipes them and removes them from the census' system.
+14, the bureau ships back the iPhones to CDW-G, which wipes them and removes them from the census' system.
 They are then repurposed or resold by CDW-G for other enterprise purposes.

 The movie plot scenario